JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

  5. Contact
 ========================================================================================================================================

-For contact, send a PM to schlangster at
+For direct contact, send a PM to schlangster at

 	http://www.newvegasnexus.com/
 		or